-There are three main ways to use satellite data for policy applications: for qualitative applications, for quantitative applications, and for more advanced analysis.
+There are three main ways to use satellite data: for qualitative applications, for quantitative applications, and for more advanced analysis.
 To review these three applications in more detail, view NASA's Health and Air Quality Applied Sciences Team (HAQAST) Getting Started Resource.

-For qualitative understanding, satellite images allow air quality managers to see and communicate spatial patterns, atmospheric transport, and trends in air pollution.
+For qualitative understanding, satellite images provide information about spatial patterns, atmospheric transport, and trends in air pollution

-Satellite data can also be used to quantify change and relative abundance.
+For quantitative analysis, satellite data can be used to quantify change and relative abundance of pollutants

-Beyond qualitative and simple quantitative calculations, satellite data support a wide range of advanced analysis, especially when combined with complementary data sources.
+Beyond qualitative and simple quantitative calculations, satellite data support a wide range of advanced analysis, especially when combined with complementary data sources (such as socioeconomic data)

-NASA's ARSET Program offers satellite remote sensing training that builds the skills to integrate NASA Earth Science data into an agency’s decision-making activities.
+NASA's Applied Remote Sensing Training Program (ARSET) offers satellite remote sensing training that builds the skills to integrate NASA Earth science data into decision-making activities.
 ARSET has numerous air quality webinars.
-For example, there are webinars that include R and Python code for accessing and extracting data, deriving annual PM2.5, and applications for health monitoring.

-NASA's Multi-Angle Imager for Aerosols (MAIA) investigation will seek to understand how different types of air pollution affect human health.
-MAIA is set to launch in 2022.
-Different epidemiological studies are planned for the primary target areas; studies in each area will focus on the health impacts associated with exposure to PM over following timescales - acute, subchronic, and chronic.
+NASA's Multi-Angle Imager for Aerosols (MAIA) investigation will seek to understand how different types of air pollution affect human health

-NASA's Air Quality Citizen Science is a citizen science program funded by the Earth Science Data Systems (ESDS) Program to add value to AOD measurements obtained by the Aqua and Terra satellites.
+NASA's Air Quality Citizen Science is a citizen science program funded by the NASA's Earth Science Data Systems (ESDS) Program to add value to aerosol optical depth (AOD) measurements obtained by sensors aboard NASA's Aqua and Terra satellites.
 Citizen scientists are helping create a network of high quality, "low-cost" sensors in Los Angeles, California; Raleigh, North Carolina; and Delhi, India.

-Citizen-Enabled Aerosol Measurements for Satellites (CEAMS) is another citizen science program funded by ESDS to improve our understanding of how aerosols affect local air quality.
-Citizen scientists take backyard air quality measurements using sun photometers.
+Citizen-Enabled Aerosol Measurements for Satellites (CEAMS) is an ESDS-funded citizen science program to improve our understanding of how aerosols affect local air quality.
+Citizen scientists take backyard air quality measurements using Sun photometers.

 NASA's Short-term Prediction Research and Transition Center (SPoRT) is a project to transition unique observations and research capabilities to the operational weather community to improve short-term forecasts on a regional scale.
 SPoRT provides access to numerous near real-time datasets that provide information on dust transport.
-Specifically, the GOES-16 satellite’s Advanced Baseline Imager has a dust RGB product.
-The SPoRT dust guide provides information on dust imagery and the interpretation.
+The SPoRT dust guide provides information on dust imagery and interpretation.

-My NASA Data is an effort to develop microsets of Earth science data that are accessible, interesting and useful to the K-12 and citizen scientist communities.
-My NASA Data's Earth System Data Explorer is a data visualization tool the data has already been cataloged and formatted, so that maps of the data can be easily plotted.
+My NASA Data is an effort to develop learning modules of Earth science data that are accessible, interesting, and useful to the K-12 and citizen scientist communities.
+My NASA Data's Earth System Data Explorer is a data visualization tool in which the data already have been cataloged and formatted so that data maps can be easily plotted.

-Global Air Quality is an Esri story map that shows 19 years of particulate matter in the air.
+Global Air Quality is an Esri StoryMap that shows 19 years of airborne particulate matter.

 State of the Global Air, developed as part of the Institute for Health Metrics and Evaluation’s (IHME) annual Global Burden of Diseases, Injuries, and Risk Factors Study (GBD), provides an interactive tool to view and compare the latest air pollution and health data, create custom maps and graphs, and download the images and data.